 Mandy has an extensive history working in the education, not-for-profit and government sectors.
 She has been responsible for all aspects of company, project and grants management.
 Her roles have included participatory arts projects, sport and recreation, disaster recovery, and community and regional development.

-Neriman is the State Programs Manager for Western Australia and Northern Territory, and provides general support to other State managers.
+Neriman is the State Programs Manager for Western Australia and Northern Territory.
 She joined FRRR in 2013, taking on responsibility for managing small grants programs.

 Previously, she worked in communications and community engagement, including working on a renewable energy research trial across regional Victoria.
 She is passionate about social justice and giving a voice to local communities.